Best antivirus with VPN bundles for 2025

 Apps: | Windows, macOS, Linux, Android, iOS |

-Current deal: | Get 72% OFF NordVPN |
+Current deal: | Get 76% OFF NordVPN + free eSIM data |

-VPN.
-We ranked NordVPN as one of the best VPNs on the market.
-With NordVPN, you get basic but reliable features, such as a kill switch, split tunneling, Smart DNS, and more.
-Aside from that, NordVPN has more than 7100 servers in 118 countries and its own proprietary protocol called NordLynx, which ensures blazing-fast speeds.
-Moreover, I like that NordVPN uses RAM-only servers.
-This way, your browsing data is erased after each reboot, ensuring top-grade online security.
+We ranked NordVPN as the best VPN on the market, and not without reason – it works seamlessly and is perfect for daily use.
+It offers reliable features such as a kill switch, split tunneling, and Smart DNS, which we analyzed in our NordVPN review.
+Aside from that, NordVPN has more than 7600 servers in 118 countries and its proprietary protocol called NordLynx ensures fast speeds.
+Moreover, it uses RAM-only servers, meaning your browsing data is erased after each reboot.

 How we selected these antivirus and VPN bundles

 - Independent tests (25%).
-To test each antivirus’s ability to detect malware, we checked the latest independent testing results, such as those from AV-Test and AV-Comparatives.
+To test each antivirus’s ability to detect malware, I checked the latest independent testing results, such as those from AV-Test and AV-Comparatives.
 We then conducted our own in-house tests by planting malware samples and seeing how many of them would be detected by scans and real-time protection.

 - VPN’s leak protection (20%).
 To test each VPN’s leak protection abilities, we conducted IP, DNS, and WebRTC leak tests using the IPLeak website.
 The efficiency of the kill switch was tested by manually terminating the VPN connection.
 We also evaluated the VPNs’ speed and ability to bypass geo-restrictions.